-Little attention has been paid to proper software engineering practices within the R community, and so consistency and maintainability are major issues.
+Experts agree that with R, little attention has been paid to proper software engineering practices within the community, and so consistency and maintainability are major issues.
 It also lacks many of the features and qualities necessary for an enterprise replacement to SAS.
 The overwhelming trend is to move away from niche DSL’s, and to leverage the power and generality of Python along with purpose built libraries such as PySpark, SKLearn, SciPy, statsmodels, etc.

 What is a brute force migration?